 Iconography

-Most surviving iconography is linked to the church, found in manuscripts, prayer books, psalters, paintings, stained glass, murals, and carvings.
-These works were often expensive and time-consuming to produce, making them relatively scarce and typically tied to religious contexts.
-This connection to the church leads to one of the first issues with iconography: the depictions we see may not always reflect the actual performance practice of the time but could be influenced by religious symbolism or biblical narratives.
+Most of what survives in the iconography department is tied to the church: manuscripts, prayer books, psalters, murals... you get the picture.
+These works were often expensive and time-consuming to produce, so they're usually religiously flavoured.
 For example, we often encounter depictions of King David with musicians, which are more symbolic than realistic portrayals of contemporary musical practices.

-Another issue with iconography is the challenge of accurately portraying musical instruments.
+Iconography has another dirty little secret: artists couldn’t always make instruments look like the real deal.
 Artists were often limited by the materials available to them (such as stone or wood) and the technology of the time (such as casting methods).
 This can lead to distortions or impractical representations of instruments.
 For example, a carving at Chalon-sur-Saône, Bourgogne-Franche-Comté, shows a hybrid figure playing a fiddle, but the size of the instrument relative to the figure makes it physically impossible for a human to play.
 Similarly, the size of instruments in depictions can be difficult to determine, as some representations feature grotesque or mythological creatures whose body proportions may not conform to human norms.

 We also face difficulties in determining the materials used to make instruments and their construction details from iconography.
 It is often unclear what type of material the instrument is made from, how many finger or thumb holes it has, or where they are placed.
 We may not even be able to tell whether the instrument is a wind instrument, a reed instrument, or a horn.
-Details such as undercutting of finger holes, the shape and diameter of the bore, or whether the instrument uses circular breathing, are rarely depicted in sufficient detail.
+Details such as undercutting of finger holes, the shape and diameter of the bore, or playing techniques, are not depicted.

 Were all medieval instruments used in the same way, or did different instruments serve different functions?
 Were they used solely to produce music, or were they also used for signalling, communication, or ceremonial purposes?
 In medieval societies, music was deeply entwined with religious, social, and political functions, and the role of the flute, as well as other wind instruments, may have been much more complex than we might assume.
 In some cases, flutes may have been used in the context of rituals, festivals, or outdoor communication, rather than purely for musical performance.
 This diversity in usage challenges the modern tendency to categorise instruments based on their function today.